What is Career plateau?

-Examples of external reasons for reaching a career plateau may include reaching a level of seniority at a company.
+Examples of external reasons for reaching a career plateau may include reaching a higher level of seniority at a company.
 The further up on climbs the career ladder, the fewer position become available for them.
 In smaller companies, senior management may have been in place for a long time with little chance of turnover.

 How do you manage a career plateau?

 How one manages a career plateau depends on the root cause, such at the ones listed in the previous section.
-For instance, if an employee has reached a level of seniority at a company but has nowhere else to grow or has outgrown their position, then they simply have to look for a new role in a broader market or a new company with greater career opportunities.
+For instance, if an employee has reached a higher level of seniority at a company but has nowhere else to grow or has outgrown their position, then they simply have to look for a new role in a broader market or a new company with greater career opportunities.

 Employees that feel dissatisfied and stuck in a career plateau should consult with the company’s HR which is responsible to provide opportunities for lateral mobility or to make the employee’s current job more meaningful and engaging.